 Remember what a typical day in your childhood looked like?
 Probably not, but we bet you can vividly recall a family trip that blew your young mind.
-We've all got traveling on the mind now that Covid-19 restrictions are lifting across the country and certain parts of the world (though many areas still have mandates in place for international travelers), so this summer might be an excellent time to let those long-dreamt-about family vacation ideas come to fruition.
+While many of us are contemplating our big travel plans for the next year, now might be an excellent time to let those long-dreamt-about family vacation ideas come to fruition.

-If you want your kids to experience the same magic on vacation, take them to any of these family vacation destinations.
-From glaciers to volcanoes, dinosaurs to Disney characters, there's something here for everyone.
+If you want your child or teenager to experience the same magic on vacation, take them to any of these family vacation destinations.
+From glaciers to beachfronts, dinosaurs to Disney characters, there's something here for everyone — even the kid that's hard to please.

 Best for ages: 2-12